boldbi/boldbi-kubernetes/docs/microsoft-aks.md

 6. Connect with your Microsoft AKS cluster.

-7. After connecting with your cluster, deploy the latest Nginx ingress controller to your cluster and aloow **allow-snippet-annotations** using the following commands.
+7. After connecting with your cluster, deploy the latest Nginx ingress controller to your cluster and set **allow-snippet-annotations** as true using the following commands.

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.11.3/deploy/static/provider/cloud/deploy.yaml